In a Nutshell:

 Extras

-The notes in the last section bring to light the other difference between the two models.
+The notes in the last section reveal the other differences between the two models.
 The BDL chairs also have a foot ring.
 It’s a small thing, but we love it.
-Not many office chairs have one, and the way we tend to sit in our chairs, it gives us a handy place to put our feet.
+Not many office chairs have one, and given how we tend to sit in our chairs, it gives us a handy place to put our feet.

 Granted, it’s not something everybody will use or even care about, but the fact that it’s present at all is a win in our book, especially considering that most office chairs don’t come with any “extras” at all.
 Kudos to Frasch for the addition.
 Nice touch.